 John Beaton was one of 30 soldiers of the 20th Company who came to Western Australia on the ship Marion in 1852 (4).
 He was a mason by trade and one of the few single men on board who made up the first complement of the Company to serve there as Instructing Warders.

 Beaton served his time in Western Australia in Fremantle, York and Guildford.
 In York he was overseeing a convict ‘road party’ i.e. building roads.
-He was in Guildford supervising convict bricklayers in 1853, and again for several months from October 1855 with Corporal John Rose and fellow-Sappers John Park and John Lidford (5, 6).
+He was in Guildford supervising convict bricklayers in September 1853 to at least December 1855 with Corporal John Rose and fellow-Sappers John Park and John Lidford (5, 6).

 In February 1856 Beaton and Lidford, unmarried men, were recalled to Fremantle; the order had been received that single men were required to return to England.
 Thus two officers and 19 Sappers, John Beaton among them, left on Esmeralda on 25th February 1856 (7) to give fight in a war against the Russians that was already over – for further details, see the Crimean War connection.

 No War Office series 97 Chelsea Pension documents were issued for John Beaton thus these other sources were accessed:

 (1) 1851 Census of England & Wales [HO107-1480].